LimeEng/magpie/benches/README.md

 Black has an impressive 34 legal moves to make from this position.
 The board configuration was discovered by [Dmitry Kamenetsky](https://puzzling.stackexchange.com/a/102017).

-## Place stone
+## Play

-Measures the performance when making the move E5 as black given the following board:
+Measures the performance when playing the move E5 as black given the following board:

 ```
 place stone